2012 FIFA U-17 Women's World Cup: Venues

-All four venues were initially to be staged only in Baku.
+Originally, all 4 stadiums were to be located in Baku, but due to FIFA demands, 2 extra stadiums needed to be added.
+1 more in the city and another in Lankaran who hosted 3 games.

 There were also matches in Lankaran.
-Tofiq Bahramov Stadium was the stadium where the final was held.
+4 matches including the first round of the Group A,the 3rd place match and the final were held at Tofiq Bahramov Stadium.

 Match officials

 A total of 14 referees and 28 assistant referees were appointed by FIFA for the tournament.

 Final draw

 The final draw was held on 6 July 2012 in Baku.

 Squads

 Each team submitted a squad of 21 players, including three goalkeepers.
 The squads were announced on 14 September 2012.

 Group stage

 The ranking of each team in each group will be determined as follows: